Please note that this pertains to South African Labour Relations, The Basic Conditions of Employment Act and Best Practice requirements.

-Well for starters the challenge can be made on the grounds that the Arbitrator took a bribe, or was biased, or that there was important information or evidence that was ignored or that he/she failed to arrive at a reasonable or proper award.
-You see the CCMA Arbitrator has to ‘weigh up’ and consider all the evidence, both oral and documentary, prior to embarking upon the process of making factual findings.
+Well for starters the challenge can be made on the grounds that the Arbitrator took a bribe, or was biased, or that there was important information or evidence that was ignored or that they failed to arrive at a reasonable or proper award.
+You see the CCMA Arbitrator has to “weigh up” and consider all the evidence, both oral and documentary, prior to embarking upon the process of making factual findings.

-• The Arbitrator’s judgement cannot about his/her own opinion, but rather the judgement has to be based on the facts presented.
+• The Arbitrator’s judgement cannot be about their own opinion, but rather the judgement has to be based on the facts presented.

-• The Arbitrator must have applied his/her mind seriously to the issues at hand and not treat them or the charges as some sort of joke.
+• The Arbitrator must have applied their mind seriously to the issues at hand and not treat them or the charges as some sort of joke.

-• The Arbitrator is required to justify his/her findings in a defensible and logical manner.
-He/she must be able to give solid reasons for the decision that he/she has come to and why.
+• The Arbitrator is required to justify their findings in a defensible and logical manner.
+They must be able to give solid reasons for the decision that they have come to and why.

-Now here’s the kicker – the Arbitrator’s reasons for giving all of these decisions must be given at the time that he/she renders the decision, otherwise it can be assumed that he/she did not actually have a good reason for making the decision that was made.
+Now here’s the kicker – the Arbitrator’s reasons for giving all of these decisions must be given at the time that they render the decision, otherwise it can be assumed that they did not actually have a good reason for making the decision that was made.

-The bottom line is that the both parties have the right to know why or how the Arbitrator came to his/her decision against them so that they can decide whether or not and how to challenge the decision that has been reached.
+The bottom line is that both parties have the right to know why or how the Arbitrator came to their decision against them so that they can decide whether or not and how to challenge the decision that has been reached.

-This is one of the controls that have been put into place to try and ensure that Arbitrators don’t make ‘faulty’ decisions.
-The thinking is that if the Arbitrator has to explain his/her actions he/she will be less likely to ignore or misrepresent the facts and evidence that was put before them and ensure that a fair decision is reached.
+This is one of the controls that have been put into place to try and ensure that Arbitrators don’t make “faulty” decisions.
+The thinking is that if the Arbitrator has to explain their actions they will be less likely to ignore or misrepresent the facts and evidence that was put before them and ensure that a fair decision is reached.

 So the Arbitrator has to have considered all the serious objections and all the alternatives to the decision that they have made.
 They have to provide a rational connection between the facts that were presented and their ruling.